jweisman/alma-blacklight/README.md

 ## Features

 ### Harvest repository
-To populate the Blacklight Solr index, a rake task called `harvest_oai` is provided.
+To populate the Blacklight Solr index, a rake task called `oai_harvest` is provided.
 The task stores its last run date to enable incremental harvesting.

 ### Real Time Availability
 When search results are displayed, a call to the [Get BIBs](https://developers.exlibrisgroup.com/alma/apis/bibs) Alma REST API is performed with all of the returned document IDs and the `d_avail` flag.
 Availability is indicated by the color of the physical and online buttons.